MTgeophysics/mtpy/README.rst

 MTpy: A Python Toolbox for Magnetotelluric (MT) Data Processing, Analysis, Modelling and Visualization
 ==================================

-**NOTE: This repository of `mtpy` is being deprecated and will no longer be supported in the near future (2024).
+**NOTE**: This repository of `mtpy` is being deprecated and will no longer be supported in the near future (2024).
 An updated and supported version of mtpy can be found at https://github.com/MTgeophysics/mtpy.

 How to Cite